Timecode Generators and Slaves

 In other words: if enabled, Ardour will only perform initial synchronization and keep playing at speed 1.0 instead of vari-speed adjusting to compensate for drift.

 Note that vari-speed is unavailable when recording in Ardour, and all tracking happens at speed 1.0.
-So if you want to record in sync with external timecode it must be sample-locked or it will drift over time.
+So in order to record in sync with external timecode it must be sample-locked or it will drift over time.

 MIDI Clock is not a timecode format but tempo-based time.
 The absolute reference point is expressed as beats-per-minute and Bar, Beat and Tick.
 There is no concept of sample-locking for MIDI clock signals.
 Ardour will vari-speed if necessary to chase the incoming signal.